 What is EJI?

-Each summer, CGEP invites energy and environment journalists from around the world to participate in a three-day seminar to learn about energy and environmental issues from experts in government, industry, and academia.
+Each summer, CGEP invites energy and environment journalists from around the world to participate in a seminar to learn about energy and environmental issues from experts in government, industry, and academia.
 The interactive program seeks to inform journalists understanding of these nuanced issues and enhance their reporting.
 Due to the Covid-19 pandemic, the 2020 program took place virtually, as will the upcoming 2021 program.